How does the virus spread?

 Who is in danger?

 Pregnant women have been identified as particularly in danger of the virus.
 Some countries are already advising women to avoid becoming pregnant at all.
-In El Salvador, Jamaica, Colombia and Ecuador, women have been advised to delay conception until at least 2018.
-In the US, officials have specifically advised pregnant women to avoid travel to Zika affected countries.
+In El Salvador, Jamaica, Colombia, and Ecuador, women have been advised to delay conception until at least 2018.
+In the US, officials have specifically advised pregnant women to avoid traveling to Zika-affected countries.

 How do you know if you’ve been infected?